We design and build sustainable workplaces that are healthier for both our employees and the environment.

 Our Menlo Park, California, headquarters is supported by 100 percent renewable energy and includes 3.6 megawatts (MW) from onsite rooftop solar.
 It is also LEED Platinum® certified.

-Beyond our headquarters, we have set a goal to support all our offices and facilities with 100 percent renewable energy by 2020, and are well on our way.
+Beyond our headquarters, we have set a goal to support all our offices and facilities with 100 percent renewable energy in 2020, and are well on our way.

 We achieved ISO 50001 certification in our Dublin office and are expanding the standard across our offices.
 ISO50001 is a globally recognized energy management standard, which will drive ongoing improvements in Europe and beyond.